OSMLatam/OSM-Notes-Ingestion/docs/Testing_Workflows_Overview.md

-# Testing Workflows Overview - OSM-Notes-profile
+# Testing Workflows Overview - OSM-Notes-Ingestion

 ## Summary

-This document explains the GitHub Actions workflows used in the OSM-Notes-profile project to automate testing and ensure code quality.
+This document explains the GitHub Actions workflows used in the OSM-Notes-Ingestion project to automate testing and ensure code quality.

 ## Why are there three workflows?